-For a free legal consultation with a distracted driving accidents lawyer serving Marysville, call (614) 538-1116
+For a free legal consultation with a distracted driving accident attorney in Marysville, call (614) 538-1116

 When a driver takes their eyes off the road, they are visually distracted.
 This can happen when a driver looks down at their cell phone to answer a text or looks around to find a particular address.

 Marysville Distracted Driving Accident Attorney (614) 538-1116